psi1703/otp-relay-psi/UPDATE-PIPELINE.md

 - deployment workflows under `.github/workflows/`
 - deployment scripts under `scripts/`

-## 2.2 GitHub Actions runner on the Pi
+## 2.2 GitHub Actions runner on the server
 The self-hosted runner:

 - checks out the repo into its temporary workspace